fcynnek/Assignment2/README.md

-# Assignment2
+# Higher/Lower Guessing Game

-K. Cheng's Assignment #2 for Coders Campus Bootcamp
+Assignment #2 for Coders Campus Bootcamp
+This assignment goes over the lessons of while loops, for loops